Middlebury offers students opportunities for research and creative works across disciplines.

 Depending on the field, research may take place in a lab, in a studio, in an archive or out in the field.
 It may lead to a publication, a film, a performance, an innovative technique, or a new understanding.

 Middlebury students collaborate on research with peers and faculty, both at Middlebury and other universities or research institutions.
 They also have the opportunity to pursue independent projects with a faculty advisor.
 Researchers share their work at the Spring Student Symposium, professional conferences, and as co-authored, published findings in undergraduate research and professional journals.

-Undergraduate Research in the CTLR support includes advising, information about opportunities, and funding for senior work, academic conference participation, and summer research with Middlebury faculty.
+Undergraduate Research in the CTLR support includes advising, research resources, information about opportunities, and funding for senior work, academic conference participation, and summer research with Middlebury faculty.